 The Graphic Design School specialises in delivering graphic design courses.
 We eat, breathe, sleep and LOVE design.
 Our team of tutors are all hand selected and only the best will do!
 All are currently working within the industry and have a passion for teaching.
-Apart from being great designers themselves, all are accredited teachers.
+Apart from being great designers themselves, all are accredited trainers and assessors.
 They have excelled within their respective careers, have good portfolios and are able to inspire students with their industry relevant feedback.
 Our students benefit from having one tutor dedicated to their development and learning throughout their course, but are also able to communicate with the whole team through the online School Forum.
 Students are able to ask the team questions, network with one another and share information.
-Tutors are able to give expert advice on the assessments covered, and draw on their collective exprience to inspire and guide students.
+Tutors are able to give expert advice on the assessments covered, and draw on their collective experience to inspire and guide students.

-The Graphic Design School’s mission is to deliver quality training assessment that meets the needs of learners and industry.
+The Graphic Design School’s mission is to deliver quality training & assessment that meets the needs of learners and industry.